xmironov/neutron-net/README.md

   year      = {2021}
 }
 ```

+## Usage
+Please read [usage](/usage.md) for instructions on how to use the system.

+# Data
+Additional figures to those seen in the article are available [here](/resources/figures) and training losses for the neutron and x-ray models are available [here](/resources/training).

+The synthetic data used for training the [neutron](/neutron-net/models/neutron) and [x-ray](/neutron-net/models/xray) models is available for download [`here`](https://drive.google.com/drive/folders/1meHjrb2812QSvZPaBXc7i02fbsu4AH6Y?usp=sharing).

 ## Installation
 1. To replicate development environment with the [`Anaconda`](https://www.anaconda.com/products/individual) distribution, first create an empty conda environment by running: <br /> ```conda create --name neutron-net```